hu4132231/api-testing-practice/README.md

 * Test case documentation and organization
 * Validation record organization and issue traceability

-This project is organized as a small QA-style portfolio project to demonstrate test case design, request validation, testing documentation, and structured validation records.
+This project is organized as a QA-style portfolio project to demonstrate test case design, request validation, testing documentation, and structured validation records.

 It also focuses on presenting test cases in a clear and traceable format, which is useful for QA documentation, issue tracking, technical document handling, and validation process support.